roots/roots-wrapper-toolbar/README.md

 Alternatively, copy the `roots-wrapper-toolbar.php` into your `mu-plugins` folder to prevent unwanted or accidental de-activation.

+### Privileges
+The default user level to view the toolbar is set using `is_super_admin()`.
+You can override this by filtering `rwt_user_level`.
+Set the filter function to return true to display the toolbar, or false to hide it.

 ## Contributing

 Everyone is welcome to help and improve this project.
 There are several ways you can contribute: